unknown321/wampy/USAGE.md

 Winamp has 3 custom skins, cassette has one custom reel with 2 frames and two tapes.
 Tape `ccc` uses default config.

+You can put `wampy` directory on device and SD card, both will be scanned.
+As for now, skin list is updated after device restart.

 #### Winamp

 Get skins with `.wsz` extension, drop into folder, restart device to refresh list.